-- 8.3.1.1 The Faculty Council consists of 10 members elected from the voting faculty: Chair and Vice-Chair, 2 full professors, 2 associate professors, 2 tenure-track assistant professors, and two non-tenure-track faculty. - 8.3.1.2 The Vice-Chair shall become the Chair of the Faculty Council in the second year of his or her term. - 8.3.1.3 Should an academic division not be represented in the composition of the Faculty Council for any academic year, the member of that division who received the most votes will be appointed to the Council for a one-year term.
-In such instances, the total number of Faculty Council members may exceed 10. - 8.3.1.4 Should any Faculty Council member resign, the Nominations and rules Committee, in consultation with the Chair of Faculty Council, will appoint a replacement to serve out the unexpired term. - 8.3.1.5 If a Faculty Council member elected by rank is promoted during that member's term, the member may serve out his or her term unless the member feels unable to continue to represent those in the faculty rank in which he or she was elected.
-If a member resigns for this reason, guidelines for replacing a member outlined in 8.3.1.4 shall be followed. - 8.3.1.6 Any faculty member, administrator, staff, or student delegate from the Student Government Association shall have the privilege of attending the open meetings of the Faculty Council.
+- 8.3.1.1 The Faculty Council consists of 10 members elected from the voting faculty: Chair and Chair-elect, 2 full professors, 2 associate professors, 2 tenure-track assistant professors, and two non-tenure-track faculty. - 8.3.1.2 The Chair-elect of Faculty Council must be a tenured member of the faculty. - 8.3.1.3 The Chair-elect shall become the Chair of the Faculty Council in the second year of his or her term. - 8.3.1.4 Should an academic division not be represented in the composition of the Faculty Council for any academic year, the member of that division who received the most votes will be appointed to the Council for a one-year term.
+In such instances, the total number of Faculty Council members may exceed 10. - 8.3.1.5 Should any Faculty Council member resign, the Nominations and rules Committee, in consultation with the Chair of Faculty Council, will appoint a replacement to serve out the unexpired term. - 8.3.1.6 If a Faculty Council member elected by rank is promoted during that member's term, the member may serve out his or her term unless the member feels unable to continue to represent those in the faculty rank in which he or she was elected.
+If a member resigns for this reason, guidelines for replacing a member outlined in 8.3.1.4 shall be followed. - 8.3.1.7 Any faculty member, administrator, staff, or student delegate from the Student Government Association shall have the privilege of attending the open meetings of the Faculty Council.